-By which He also went and preached to the spirits in prison, 20.
-Which disobeyed in a past time, when once the long-suffering of God was waiting in the days of Noah, while the ark was being prepared . . .
+By which He also went and preached to the spirits in prison, which disobeyed in a past time, when once the long-suffering of God was waiting in the days of Noah, while the ark was being prepared . . .
 (1Peter 3:18 - 20, HBFV throughout).

 Let us now tackle a couple of basic questions generated by 1Peter 3:19 before answering your inquiry.
-Who were these disobedient beings (verse 20) and why were they in a prison?
-These beings were not conscious "immortal souls" of evil humans who had died, since at death ALL humans become unconscious and remain so until the resurrection.
+Who were these disobedient spirits (verse 20) and why were they in a prison?
+These beings were not conscious "immortal souls" of evil humans who had died, since at death all humans become unconscious and remain so until the resurrection.
 We find our answers in the books of 2Peter and Jude.

-For if God did not spare the angels who sinned, but, having cast them into Tartarus (Strong's Concordance #G5020, meaning a place of restraint), delivered them into chains of darkness to be kept for the judgment; (2Peter 2:4).
+For if God did not spare the angels who sinned, but, having cast them into Tartarus (Strong's Concordance #G5020, meaning a place of restraint), delivered them into chains of darkness to be kept for the judgment . . .
+(2Peter 2:4).

-6. And the angels who did not keep their own original domain, but deserted their habitation, He is holding in eternal bonds under darkness unto the judgment of the great day (Jude 6)
+And the angels who did not keep their own original domain, but deserted their habitation, He is holding in eternal bonds under darkness unto the judgment of the great day (Jude 6).

-When Satan rebelled against God (Isaiah 14:12 - 15, Ezekiel 28:12 - 18) he convinced a third of all the angels to follow him (Revelation 12:4).
-After Lucifer's rebellion was totally crushed, God decide to place a certain number of disobedient angels into some kind of spiritual prison (we do not know how many) to await judgment.
+When Satan rebelled against God (Isaiah 14:12 - 15, Ezekiel 28:12 - 18) he convinced a third of all the angels to become evil spirits and follow him (Revelation 12:4).
+After Lucifer's rebellion was totally crushed, God decided to place a certain number of disobedient angels into some kind of spiritual prison (we do not know how many) to await judgment.

 The devil, the chief of the demon spirits, will be thrown into such a prison at Christ’s return (Revelation 20:1 - 3).
 He will spend about 1,000 years in it then be released (for a short time) at the end of the Millennium (verse 7).